-Upon meeting all requirements listed above for graduation, the Student will receive an official transcript.
+Upon meeting all requirements listed above for graduation, the Student will receive an official transcript and proof of training.
 Students may also request an official current transcript from the School, at any time following graduation.

 Upon meeting all requirements listed above for graduation, having all monies owed to the school and/or a payment arrangement made with the School, the Student will receive a graduation/completion certificate.